fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

 In this exercise, we will extract details such as the names of students, their qualifications, and additional qualifications from a JSON file.

-**Note**

-The sample JSON file can be accessed at <https://github.com/fenago/natural-language-processing-workshop>.

 Follow these steps to complete this exercise: